qlik-oss/core-website/docs/documentation/services/qix-engine.md

 Both of these options works well with QIX as it is very predictable and scales linearly to the load.

-If the users and their respective applications works well on current nodes/hosts then scaling horizontally is recommended.
+If the users and their respective apps work well on the current nodes/hosts, horizontal scaling is recommended.
-However, if there are applications that are require more resources than available on current hosts/nodes then scaling vertically is recommended.
+However, if there are apps that require more resources than available on the current hosts/nodes, vertical scaling is recommended.
 This could then feed into any load balancing algorithm so that more costly apps gets placed on large nodes/hosts.